41st Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

-The Commonwealth War Graves Commission lists 48 men of the battery who died during the war, including Maj Reginald Fillingham who was buried at Doingt Communal Cemetery Extension outside Péronne.Doignt at CWGC.
+The Commonwealth War Graves Commission lists 48 men of the battery who died during the war, including Maj Reginald Fillingham who was buried at Doingt Communal Cemetery Extension outside Péronne.

 Postwar

 23rd Brigade moved up to Hecq and in December to Solre-sur-Sambre, where its batteries were billeted for the winter.
 Demobilisation began in January 1919.
-In February the brigade was selected to go to Germany to form part of the Army of Occupation, but it went without its howitzer batteries, which remained in Belgium prior to returning to the UK.Lowe, pp. 85–6.
+In February the brigade was selected to go to Germany to form part of the Army of Occupation, but it went without its howitzer batteries, which remained in Belgium prior to returning to the UK.

-From 24 July 1919 41st Siege Bty became 41st Battery in XV Brigade, RGA, in the postwar Regular army, but it was absorbed into 58th Bty on 31 January 1920.Frederick, p, 719.
+From 24 July 1919 41st Siege Bty became 41st Battery in XV Brigade, RGA, in the postwar Regular army, but it was absorbed into 58th Bty on 31 January 1920.